 - Voluntary and open membership: Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 - Democratic Member Control through the elected Board of Directors: Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
-Men and women serving as elected representatives are accountable to the membership.
+People serving as elected representatives are accountable to the membership.
 In primary cooperatives members have equal voting rights (one member, one vote) and cooperatives at other levels are also organized in a democratic manner.

 - Member Economic Participation: Members contribute equitably to, and democratically control, the capital of their cooperative.
 At least part of that capital is usually the common property of the cooperative.
 Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
 Members allocate surpluses for any or all of the following purposes: developing their cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership.